 Checkpoint: Why is marination a priority before stirring up the chicken or any meat?

 You might worry about the dry rubs.
 But it’s completely fine.
-They’ll end up in crispy and well-cooked juicy thighs.
+They’ll end up with crispy skin and well-cooked juicy thighs

 The ingredients needed to prepare the chicken thighs are-